Laishuxin/learning-comprehension/docs/cate/english/2_1-reading-economist-1.md

 ### 并列句

-Parents might **say that** the point is to prepare children for workplace, and **that** a grasp of English is more use than sums and history.
+Parents might **say that** the point is to prepare children for the workplace, and **that** a grasp of English is more use than sums and history.

 Parents might say that A, and that B.